Policy Learning under Endogeneity Using Instrumental Variables: Empirical Application

-We specify the relevant variables in our framework as follows.
-The outcome $Y$ is the log of hourly wages constructed from self-reported monthly wages and hours worked per week.
+I specify the relevant variables in my framework as follows.
+The outcome $Y$ is the log of hourly wages (in rupiah) constructed from self-reported monthly wages and hours worked per week.
 The treatment $D$ is an indicator of attendance of upper secondary school or higher, corresponding to 10 or more years of completed education.
 The first instrument $Z_1$ is the lowest fee per continuing student, in thousands of rupiah, among secondary schools in the community of current residence.\footnote{The term ``community'' refers to the lowest-level administrative division in Indonesia.
-A community can either be a \textit{desa} (village) or a \textit{kelurahan} (urban community).} The second instrument $Z_2$ is the distance, in kilometers, from the office of the community head of current residence to the nearest secondary school, which we define as the secondary school closest to the office of the community head.\footnote{The validity of an instrument constructed in this way can be controversial.
-Each individual's tuition and proximity are based on their current residence rather than their residence at the time of the secondary schooling decision.
+A community can either be a \textit{desa} (village) or a \textit{kelurahan} (urban community).} The second instrument $Z_2$ is the distance, in kilometers, from the office of the community head of current residence to the nearest secondary school, which I define as the secondary school closest to the office of the community head.\footnote{The validity of an instrument constructed in this way can be controversial.
+Each individual's tuition and distance to school are based on their current residence rather than their residence at the time of the secondary schooling decision.
 Educated individuals may move to more urban areas with more schools and higher tuition fees.
-Nonetheless, we note that the instrumental variable independence assumption for unrestricted instruments has testable implications, which are the generalized instrumental inequalities proposed by \citet{kedagni2020generalized}.
-Their tests suggest that the independence assumption between individuals' potential earnings and college tuition at age 17 is not rejected by the data from the 1979 National Longitudinal Survey of Youth used in \citet{heckman2001four}.} We treat $Z_1$ as manipulatable and $Z_2$ as not manipulatable.
+Nonetheless, I note that the instrumental variable independence assumption for unrestricted instruments has testable implications, which are the generalized instrumental inequalities proposed by \citet{kedagni2020generalized}.
+Using their tests, I do not find evidence against the independence assumption between potential earnings and tuition fees, or between potential earnings and distance to school. } I treat $Z_1$ as manipulatable and $Z_2$ as not manipulatable.
 Collect $Z=(Z_1,Z_2)^\top$.
 The covariates $X$ include age, age squared, an indicator of rural residence, distance from the office of the community head of residence to the nearest health post, and indicators for religion, parental education, and the province of residence.
 Table \ref{samplestat} in \ref{addtab} presents sample averages of these variables.